Semantic-Org/Semantic-UI/README.md

 If you'd like to start a conversation about Semantic feel free to reach out by e-mail [jack@myfav.es](mailto:jack@myfav.es)

-### Bugs and Issues

-Please [share any issues](https://github.com/jlukic/Semantic-UI/issues?state=open) you may have, we need your help to get all the kinks out.

-If you are reporting a bug *you must create a test-case*.
-You can [fork this jsfiddle](http://jsfiddle.net/jlukic/Vbr9d/1/) to get you started.

 ### Roadmap
 * [Features Missing for 1.0](https://github.com/jlukic/Semantic-UI/issues?direction=desc&milestone=1&page=1&sort=updated&state=open)